Site-27/Site-12-Publicized/README.md

 [ProjectMER](https://github.com/Michal78900/ProjectMER/releases/latest) (put in ./lib/)

 [Mirror-Publicized and every other SL dep](https://github.com/Jesus-QC/SecretLabDependenciesBuilder/releases/latest)  (copy Mirror-Publicized.dll into ./lib/ - i think, also more information on SL references in the wiki)

+It is HEAVILY recommended to use a set seed, but weirdly not a requirement.

 ---
 **Attribution Requirements for server owners/developers using Site-12 Development Team's code or their pre-built plugin:**